 But because you can make up a small or big batch of gluten free gravy with this mix depending on what you’re making for dinner that night – turkey, mashed potatoes, or just a bit like for this easy shepherd pie recipe!

-I also eliminated any added salt in this easy shepherds pie recipe as there was plenty of sodium in the gluten free beef broth and the steak and Worcestershire sauces.
+Cut back on the sodium: I eliminated any added salt in this easy shepherds pie recipe as there was plenty of sodium in the gluten free beef broth as well as the steak and Worcestershire sauces.

 Love this gluten free shepherd’s pie recipe?
 Check out my recipe for Easy Shepherd’s Pie with Ground Turkey and Portobello Mushrooms.